Long Island Distracted Driving Accident Lawyer

 New York’s statute of limitations gives you three years to file a personal injury lawsuit, in most cases.
 Even though this might seem like plenty of time, it is important to remember that you must first start by filing a claim with your own insurance and may file a lawsuit as a last result.
 This may significantly cut down your available filing time, so it is in your best interests to get started on your case as soon as possible.

-Discuss the merits of your case with a Long Island distracted driving injury lawyer familiar with distracted driving cases shortly after your crash.
+Discuss the merits of your case with a Long Island distracted driving accident lawyer familiar with distracted driving cases shortly after your crash.
 This helps ensure you do not lose the right to file suit, and also keeps the details of the accident fresh in your mind.
 A New York personal injury case can take years to finish, so the sooner you begin the sooner you receive the compensation you need.
 Reach out today to get started.